golesayali/RabobankAssignment-master/README.md

 mvn spring-boot:run

 Please ensure that the MongoDB local server is running at localhost:27017.
 The application is now started on local.
+There is Troubleshooting Guide for commonly faced issues when doing local setup.
+Please refer to [TroubleshootingGuide](TroubleshootingGuide.md)

 ### API documentation